Mailu/Mailu/docs/webadministration.rst

   The email inbox of the user is still retained.
 This option can be used to temporarily suspend an user account.

 * Storage Quota.
 The maximum quota for the user's email box.

-* Sending Quota.
-The sending quota is the limit of messages a single user can send per day.
-  This is meant to fight outbound spam in case of a compromised or malicious account on the server.

 * Allow IMAP access.
 When ticked, allows email retrieval via the IMAP protocol.